fReEFLEX/fReEFLEX-GUI/README.md

 In this mode instead of reading data from a light sensor a message is sent directly to the [fReEFLEX controller](https://github.com/fReEFLEX/fReEFLEX-controller) when a click was detected.
 This works with both the integrated click detector and [fReEFLEX clicker](https://github.com/fReEFLEX/fReEFLEX-clicker).

 - Integrated click detector has a bit extra latency as it runs inside a browser.
-Will fall back to hid when not connected to serial port.
+Will fall back to hid reporting when not connected to serial port.
 - Measures **click-to-software latency**: mouse click ➡️ software ➡️ fReEFLEX controller
 - With enough measurements taken:
     - ```mininum latency = min```